bimdata/documentation-old/doc_sphinx/tutorials/retrieve-elements.rst

 Step 1.
 Get your token
 ========================

-To get an Access Token, you first `create an application <https://documentation.bimdata.io/v1.0/docs/create-your-application>`_ named "Windows retriever".
+To get an Access Token, you first `create an application`_ named "Windows retriever".
-Then follow `the procedure described on the dedicated page to get your Access Token <https://documentation.bimdata.io/v1.0/docs/authentication-by-client_credential>`_.
+Then follow `the procedure described on the dedicated page to get your Access Token`_.
 You are now ready to use the API.

 Step 2.
 Set up your project
 ===============================

 Once your app exists and you have your Access Token, you are able to use the API.
-Begin with the creation of a Cloud (`What's a cloud? <https://documentation.bimdata.io/v1.0/docs/cloud-1>`_), in which you create a Project (`What's a project? <https://documentation.bimdata.io/v1.0/docs/project-1>`_).
+Begin with the creation of a Cloud (`What's a cloud?`_), in which you create a Project (`What's a project?`_).
 In the script below, there is an example of the creation of a project in your Cloud through API, so you can have a `projectId`.
 First, define a name to create your first Cloud.
 Post this `name` on https://api-beta.bimdata.io/cloud using your Access Token.
 Then use the `cloudId` to create your first Project.

 .. code:: python